-Figure 2 shows how the Pathways of Progress can contribute important information in addition to the Acadience Reading benchmark goal for a sample second-grade student, Josh.
-As illustrated in Figure 2, Pathways of Progress can be helpful for determining if reaching the grade-level end-of-year benchmark goal might be unrealistically ambitious.
-Teachers can use the Pathways of Progress goal-setting utility available in Acadience Data Management (www.acadiencelearning.net) to see the target scores for each pathway and set end-of-year grade-level goals for students.
-A sample graph showing the goal, aimline, and Pathways for a third-grade student, Tabitha, is shown in Figure 3.
+Figure 2 shows how the Pathways of Progress can contribute important information in addition to the Acadience Reading benchmark for a sample third-grade student, Alistair.
+As illustrated in Figure 2, Pathways of Progress can be helpful for determining if reaching the grade-level end-of-year benchmark might be unrealistically ambitious.
+Teachers can use the Pathways of Progress goal-setting utility available in Acadience Learning Online (https://alo.acadiencelearning.org) to see the target scores for each pathway and set end-of-year grade-level goals for students.